Skip to Content

 Difficulty: Easy

-Take a walk around Crescent Lake on this self-guided hike, taking in the impressive sights as you go.
-The forest here is large and lush and beautiful, so bring a picnic and make a day of it; you won’t get a much more scenic spot to enjoy a sandwich or two.
+The forest here is large and lush and beautiful, so bring a picnic and make a day of it—you won’t get a much more scenic spot to enjoy a sandwich or two.

-As well as the lakeshore, for some of the walk, you’ll be walking through the trees and open meadows.
 This is a great Olympic National Park trail to hit if you are short on time but still want to stretch those legs and get a quick feeling about what the park has to offer.

 Best Hikes in Olympic National Park’s Hoh Forest

-This is the iconic moss forest of Olympic National Park.
-The hikes here are short and sweet and you get very well rewarded the entire way.
-The only thing to keep in mind is this road is a dead-end and you’re driving anywhere from 30-60 minutes away from La Push or Ruby Beaches (and the main road).
+The only thing to keep in mind is this road is a dead-end, and you’re driving anywhere from 30-60 minutes away from La Push or Ruby Beaches (and the main road).

 This road is known for its narrowness and crowds.
 Aim to get to this section early or late with the intention of camping at your reserved space.

-7. Hoh Rain Forest Hall of Moss
+7. Hoh Rain Forest Hall of Mosses

 Distance: 1.1 miles